Update on changes to the Marriage Celebrants Program

 What does this mean for me?

-This means that aspiring marriage celebrants are not required to pay a $600 application fee at this time.
+This means that aspiring marriage celebrants will be required to pay a $600 application fee once this legislation commences on 1 July 2014.

 Please monitor this website for further information about future arrangements.